How to Use This Calculator

 What is a risk assessment score?

-A risk assessment score is a quantitative value derived by multiplying the likelihood of a hazard occurring by the severity of its potential impact.
-It provides a numerical representation of the overall risk level, allowing for objective comparison and prioritization of different hazards.
-For example, a likelihood of 4 and severity of 3 yields a risk score of 12.
-This score guides decision-making on which risks require immediate attention and resources for mitigation, helping to allocate resources effectively.
+A risk assessment score is a quantitative value derived by multiplying likelihood (1-5) by severity (1-5), producing a score from 1 to 25.
+For example, a likelihood of 4 and severity of 3 yields a risk score of 12, placing it in the High risk category.
+This score guides decision-making on which risks require immediate attention.